COVID-19 Response and Resources

 How is MACU keeping the campus clean and sanitized?

 MACU is committed to the health and safety of our community!
 Common areas, such as restrooms and the Student Center, are cleaned regularly throughout the day.
 Hand sanitizer stations have also been installed throughout the campus.

 How should I proceed if I am diagnosed with COVID-19 or may have been exposed?

 Every CAS (traditional) student that suspects they are ill or have been diagnosed with COVID-19 should immediately contact MACU DPS by calling or texting (405) 694-5242.
 The University has an action plan in place for quarantine/isolation and to take care of any student’s needs.

 CAGS (adult) students should contact the CAGS Solution Center at 1-877-569-3198.

 Are guests allowed to visit campus?

-Yes, guests are allowed to visit campus without restriction.
+Yes, guests are allowed to visit campus but must check in at Fozard Hall or Kennedy Hall upon arrival.
 If an individual has not been fully vaccinated against COVID-19, use of a mask is strongly recommended.